julian-garcia/my-trivia/README.md

 # Testing
 Question and answer is available
+Correct answer being correctly identified
+Incorrect answer being correctly identified
-Category image corresponds to question Category Question has not already been asked previously Relevant guess displayed after incorrect attempt Category scores add up to total score
+Category icon class corresponds to question category Question has not already been asked previously Relevant guess displayed after incorrect attempt Category scores add up to total score
+Previous question/answer selected for rendering
+Top n scorers identified for the leaderboard

 # APIs
 For trivia question and answer content the "Open Trivia Database" API is being